jcricc/3dglobe/README.md

 No additional configuration is needed to start using "3D Globe" beyond the standard React project setup and installing the dependencies listed above.

-## Documentation

-Currently, the primary documentation for this project is the source code itself.
-Further documentation on extending and integrating the globe will be provided in future updates.

 ## Examples